terrajobst/AspNetDocs.pt-br/aspnet/identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity.md

 > ## <a name="software-versions-used-in-the-tutorial"></a>Versões de software usadas no tutorial
 >
 >
-> - Visual Studio 2013 com Atualização 2
+> - Visual Studio 2013 com atualização 2
 > - ASP.NET Identity 2

 ## <a name="introduction"></a>Introdução